vindarel/abelujo/doc/dev/editors.rst

-you in many areas: development in python and javascript (syntax highlighting, code checker, ...), development with AngularJS, documentation writing, json editing, project management, and why not test runner and shell interface.
+you in many areas: development in python and javascript (syntax highlighting, code checker, ...), development with AngularJS, documentation writing, json editing, project management, and why not as a test runner and a shell.

 Emacs